Who can I contact for help?

 What kinds of projects raise export control concerns?

 Any research or other activity may be subject to export controls if it involves the actual export or “deemed export” of any goods, technology, or related controlled data that is either 1) “dual-use” (commercial in nature with possible military application) or 2) inherently military in nature.

 The following examples are the types of university activities that may trigger the need for an export license or deemed export license.

 - Research in controlled or restricted areas (e.g., defense items or services, missiles, nuclear technology, satellites, chemical/biological weapons, encryption)

-- Research involving the use of export restricted information obtained from external sources
+- Research involving the use of restricted export information obtained from external sources

-In addition, any of the following raise export control questions for your project:
+Additionally, any of the following raise export control questions for your project:

 - Sponsor restrictions on the participation of foreign nationals in the research